shanecelis/dbg_if/README.md

 aliases have been placed in `.cargo/config.toml` to run these tests.

 - `cargo test` runs the `was*` tests.
-- `cargo test-output` runs above and the `dbg*` tests which tests its output, requires `--nocapture` and single threaded execution.
+- `cargo test-output` runs above and the `dbg*` tests which verify its output on stdout.
 - `cargo test-all` runs above and the float features.

+If you see errors that say, "Redirect already exists," that's because some tests check the stdout and cannot be run multi-threaded.
+Use `cargo test-output` to run them with the right arguments.

 ## License